jchessen/not_interesting_code/README.md

 # random_code
-Repo for random stuff I have made for fun.
+Repo for random stuff I have made for fun, and code for the students in MAT104.